← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 By Kevin, Founder & CEO

 Voice of Customer is one of the most widely used and least accurately named concepts in CX management.
-Most programs called VoC do not actually capture the customer’s voice.
+The category divides along one axis: passive VoC, which aggregates feedback that already exists, versus active VoC, which goes and asks for it.
+Most programs called VoC are passive.
 They capture the customer’s response to the organization’s questions, formatted in the organization’s categories, delivered through the organization’s channels.
 The result is structured data that tells the organization what it wants to know rather than what the customer needs to say.
+That is the survey-era system of record most CX teams inherit, and it listens rather than asks.

 The distinction matters because the most valuable customer intelligence is often the intelligence organizations do not think to ask about.
 CX teams building true VoC programs use AI-moderated interviews to let customers speak in their own words about their own priorities, producing intelligence that reveals not just answers to known questions but the questions the organization should be asking.
+This shift from listening to asking is the broader move underway across the category, covered in depth in AI Voice of Customer: the agentic execution layer.
 For the full CX research methodology, see the complete guide to AI research for CX teams.

 What Makes a VoC Program Produce Real Customer Voice?